vargacar/READme/README.md

-# homework readme
+# readme generator

 ## description

-present a readme file from the terminal
+to generate a readme file from the terminal